achoo-o/calculator/README.md

 * +/- (change to pos/neg) -- this may not be implemented
 * < (backspace) -- optional
 * C (clear)
+* Errors occur when operator has no number before &/or after a number

 From The Odin Project's [curriculum](https://www.theodinproject.com/lessons/calculator)